CODERS-BAY/skilldiary-database-Schweinschwaller/skilldiary.md

 a rental car have more then one driver and a driver can have more then one car => the Entiy driver have a Relationship rent for the entiy car with a Cardinality of M:N

-DB have a loot of datatyps google it if u need to
+DB have a loot of datatyps google it if u need to<br>
+importan is that string in DB is varchar! timestamp is a date<br>
+(int,double,...)

+if you have 3 entiy that stays in relationship do the cardinality in that order Left->Button Left->Rigth Rigth->button

+a entiy can have a relationship to it self. <br>
+example a student is responsible for it self.

+Relationships can also have attibutes